kmsmith137/ch_frb_l1/MANUAL.md

     spectral index.
 We use "placeholder" RFI removal, which doesn't actually mask RFI, but does detrend the data.
 These search parameters are a little underpowered compared to what we'll use in production.

+    Note: because of the "slow start" problem described in "Caveats" at the beginning of this manual, this example is now a 20-minute run (previously, it was a 5-minute run).

   - First, check that the node is in the network configuration shown above.
     This is not guaranteed to be the case, since we're still experimenting with